 Jonathan Drori, CBE

-Jon is Chairman of Ravensbourne, the university-sector creative arts college and of the H. H. Wingate Foundation.
+Jon is Chairman of Ravensbourne University London and of the H. H. Wingate Foundation.
 He is a trustee of the Internet Watch Foundation, the Eden Project and Raspberry Pi and until recently, The Woodland Trust, Wildscreen and the Royal Botanic Gardens, Kew (where he also chaired its commercial arm).
 Jon has also been Chairman of the UK Parliament’s Advisory Council on Public Engagement.